jdelrue/jumpscale_core/docs/howto/setting_up_a_development_schroot.md

 # Setting up an schroot with external mount --bind

 Why set up a chroot?
-Answer: to be able to have simultaneous development branches checked out **without** any of them doing damage to each other or interfering in any way.
+Answer: to be able to have simultaneous development branches checked out and to be able to immediately and safely flip between them **without** any of them doing damage to each other or interfering in any way, or requiring "cleanup" of one branch **or losing critical config information that was specific to one branch**.

 Also, running the Jumpscale unit tests, which need to be carried out as root, may actually damage a system, by destroying /etc/passwd, /etc/group, /root/.ssh/authorized\_keys, /root/.profile and other critical files.

 **Without running the unit tests it is impossible to verify the code**

-Therefore it is pretty much absolutely essential to run in a chroot.
+Therefore, logically, it is pretty much absolutely essential to run in a chroot.
 Chroot itself however is quite inconvenient, so using schroot is much better.
 As root (sudo bash), run the following:

     # apt-get install schroot debootstrap
     # mkdir -p /opt/chroot/stretch